scverse/anndata/docs/accessors.rst

 .. module:: anndata.acc

 :mod:`!anndata.acc` provides :term:`accessor`\ s that create :term:`reference`\ s
-to 1D and 2D arrays in :class:`~anndata.AnnData` objects.
+to axis-aligned 1D and 2D arrays in :class:`~anndata.AnnData` objects.
 You can use these to drive e.g. plotting or validation code.
 For these purposes, they are